 If you’re studying in London, I would recommend budgeting the following:

-- £600 for rent (Zones 2-5)
+- £800 for rent (Zones 2-5)

 - £300 – 400 for food

-- £200 – for living costs (phone bill, utilities, travel etc)
+- £200 – for living costs (phone bill, utilities, travel, etc)

-That comes out to a MINIMUM of £1000 GBP per month.
+That comes out to a MINIMUM of £1300 GBP per month.
 I’ve seen it done for maybe a few pounds less, but it is the living costs that are going to get you.

 Even if you cycle to school, don’t go out much, etc – there’s just SO MUCH TO DO in London that it’ll easily suck you into the vortex.

-PRO TIP: Whilst you are looking for somewhere to live (you have loads of choices) but I would recommend staying within Zone 1-3.
-Like I mentioned in another post, London has the #1 most expensive public transport monthly pass.
 The amount of money you save on an Airbnb or hotel will immediately be canceled out by the costs associated with travel.
 Commuting from Oxford into the city every day will run you up to £600 eeekkkk.

 5. You’ll Never Want to Leave

 Even with my constant complaining (and I mean constant), I would never ever give up my uni experience in London.
-I honestly ‘found myself’ – (so original) – and made friends from all over the world.

 At SOAS, there’s such a beautiful exchange of ideas, voices, and backgrounds that it was truly a microcosm of the world I hope to see in the future.